 EDUC 100 • Introduction to Education (3 units)

 This course explores the role of education and teaching in modern American Society.
 Current political and social issues and their impact on schools will be addressed.
 Career opportunities and expectations for teachers will be discussed.
 Students will be encouraged to assess and reflect upon their own educational experiences, skills, and learning styles as they interact with current practitioners and education literature.
-Students will complete a 15 hour fieldwork component.
+Students will complete a 15-hour fieldwork component.
 May not be taken concurrently with EDUC 315.
 Must be passed with a “C” (not “C-“) or better to fulfill the Liberal Studies major requirement.

 EDUC 305 • Tutoring in an Urban Setting (1-3 units)

 Directed tutoring of elementary and secondary students in selected tutorial centers/schools located in urban settings.
 Enrollees must complete thirty hours of supervised tutoring in an approved urban tutorial center or school site for each unit.
 Written critical incident reports will be required.
-Limited enrollment by permit only.
+Limited enrollment by permission only.
 See the Chair of the Department of Liberal Studies for further information.

 EDUC 315 • Teaching in a Multicultural Setting (3 units)